Is your company missing out on the shift to asynchronous communication?

 If the detail and nuance is essential, then email often fails us.
 Think about all the times you had to go back and forth several times with a customer, just to fully understand what it is they’re asking.
 Or the times you thought your colleague was saying one thing when in fact they intended to emphasize a different point, and it resulted in a ball getting dropped.

 Oftentimes, email works best in conjunction with one of these other methods of asynchronous communication:

-Most remote teams are using Slack as another form of asynchronous chat and messaging within an organization.
+Most remote teams are using Slack as another form of asynchronous chat and instant messaging within an organization.

 Like email, Slack is also primarily text-based messaging.
 It adds an element of group visibility that email often doesn’t, along with the ability to “thread” conversations.
 Oh, and don’t forget the real killer feature of Slack: Responding to messages with emojis and gifs :)

 Slack, other asynchronous chat tools like it, are a good tool of choice when: